On duoidal $\infty$-categories: Duoidal -categories

 \section{Duoidal $\infty$-categories}

-A duoidal category is a category equipped with two monoidal products in which one is (op)lax monoidal with respect to the other.
+In \S\ref{section:review-duoidal} we recalled the notion of duoidal category in the classical setting.
 In this section we introduce a duoidal category in the setting of $\infty$-categories and call it a duoidal $\infty$-category.
-There are three kinds of functors between duoidal categories.
+In \S\ref{section:review-duoidal} we also recalled that there are three kinds of functors between duoidal categories.
 We introduce corresponding functors between duoidal $\infty$-categories.
 According to which kind of functors of duoidal $\infty$-categories we take, we will give three formulations of $\infty$-category of duoidal $\infty$-categories.